developmentAC/drugwars_rs/README.md

 ### A Work In Progress

-Check back often to see the evolution of the project! **Letter** is a work-in-progress.
+Check back often to see the evolution of the project! **DrugWars_rs** is a work-in-progress.
 Updates will come periodically.

 If you would like to contribute to this project, please do!
 For instance, if you see some low-hanging fruit or tasks that could add value to the project, I would love to have your insight.

 Otherwise, please create an issue for bugs or errors.
 Since I am a teaching faculty member at Allegheny College, I may not have all the time necessary to quickly fix bugs.
 I welcome the Open Source Community to further the development of this project.
 Much thanks in advance.

 If you appreciate this project, please consider clicking the project's Star button. :-)